FrancescoCiriello/videoJaiAq-python/README.md

 # videoJaiAq-python
-A repository of files to acquire videos using our JAI 5000-M USB cameras in the CUED laboratory.
+A repository of files to acquire videos using our JAI 5000-M USB cameras in the CUED Fluids laboratory.

 Steps for use:
 1. Install Python/Anaconda